5 Reasons to Get Screened for Type 1 Diabetes

 5 – Keep beta cells making insulin for longer

 Several treatments given to people newly diagnosed with T1D as part of clinical research trials have delayed the loss of c-peptide.
 C-peptide breaks off of insulin that your own body makes, so it is a marker of insulin made from your own beta cells (endogenous insulin production).
 Abatacept, Anti-CD3/Teplizumab, Rituximab and Antithymocyte Globulin (ATG) have all preserved c-peptide production in people with newly diagnosed T1D.
 These are all drugs that target the immune system.
 Abatacept delayed the loss of c-peptide by 9.6 months and Rituximab by 8.2 months.
-Once individuals started to lose c-peptide, they did not lose it at a faster rate and continued to have better endogenous insulin production for at least 2 years after treatment compared to people who did not receive any drug.
+Once individuals started to lose c-peptide, they did not lose it at a faster rate and continued to have better endogenous insulin production for at least two years after treatment compared to people who did not receive any drug.